yehaha9876/gitlab/doc/user/project/clusters/eks_and_gitlab/index.md

 ## Introduction

-In this tutorial, we will show how to integrate an [Amazon EKS](https://aws.amazon.com/eks/) cluster with GitLab, and begin deploying applications.
+In this tutorial, we will show how to integrate an [Amazon EKS](https://aws.amazon.com/eks/) cluster with GitLab and begin deploying applications.

 For an end-to-end walkthrough we will: